 An alias such as *.domain.name specified manually will be ignored during the order to avoid verification conflicts.

 Sometimes it may happen that a web-domain is resolved to several cluster nodes.
 If one of the cluster nodes doesn't have a web-role, it cannot pass the HTTP verification.
 How to solve the issue:

 Just wait.
 After several failures, the ACME server will find the right address for the HTTP verification.

 The log file of ispmanager and Let’s Encrypt interaction is located in /usr/local/mgr5/var/letsencrypt.log.

 The default logging level is not enough for receiving all the information an administrator may need to solve possible issues.
-Complete the following steps:
+To enable logging: